infinum/qa-handbook/Tools/Using TryOutApps.md

 ### Installing on iOS

-* Tap the notification bubble, or the URL shown on the QR scanner to open Infinum Tryoutapps in your device browser
+* Tap the notification bubble, or the URL shown on the QR scanner to open Infinum TryOutApps in your device browser

 * Tap on the “Install” button **(installation will immediately start on the device)**

 ![](/img/Installbutton.jpg)

-Starting the app on the device you will be prompted to trust the developer of the app once the app has been downloaded, on your device do the following:
+Starting the app on the device you will be prompted to trust the developer of the app once the app has been downloaded.
+On your device do the following:

-> Open Settings/ General /Profiles & Device Management
+> Open Settings / General / Profiles & Device Management

-You should see Infinum D.O.O under the “Enterprise app” section.
+You should see our profile under the “Enterprise app” section.
 Tap it and a modal should appear that asks you “Do you trust this developer?”.
-Tap on OK
+Tap on OK.

 ### Installing on Android